flutter/website/README.md

 > TIP: Sometimes Jekyll gets confused and seems to be out-of-sync.
 (This might
 > happen, for example, when you pull from master and lots of files have moved.)
-> To fix Jekyll, stop the `serve.sh` script, remove the generated site files:
+> To fix Jekyll, stop the `serve.sh` script and remove the generated site files:
 > hand, and then restart the `serve.sh` script:

 > `npm run clean`